Audrey Hunt, author of "Anyone Can Sing," teaches us how to sharpen our ear-training skills.

 - Vocalizing out of your natural range.

-Vocal strain causes the vocal cords to become inflamed and irritated.
-In time, you may be at risk for developing vocal nodules or calluses which form on the vocal cords.
-Obviously, you want to avoid this which brings me to the reason I'm writing this article.
+The vocal strain causes the vocal cords to become inflamed and irritated.
+You may be at risk for developing vocal nodules or calluses that form on the vocal cords in time.
+Obviously, you want to avoid this, which brings me to the reason I'm writing this article.

-As a vocal instructor, I feel that I have a responsibility to help you protect your voice, keep it healthy, and ready for your next song or speech.
+As a vocal instructor, I feel that I am responsible for helping you protect your voice, keep it healthy, and ready for your next song or speech.

 Yelling or Screaming Will Damage Your Voice

 Avoid Yelling and Screaming

 It's natural to want to yell or scream with excitement for your favorite sports team while attending a game.
 But too much screaming can change the quality of your voice as well as causing hoarseness.
 You may even end up losing your voice completely.
 Hoarseness means the voice sounds raspy or breathy, quieter and lower-pitched.

 According to the National Institute of Health, close to eight million people have vocal problems.
 This includes teachers, lawyers, singers, actors. cheerleaders, preachers, radio hosts and other professionals.

 Use a Mirror to Check For Tension in Key Areas